 Nevertheless, there are still some reasons to be cautious about embracing a doctrine of full police independence.
 In support of limiting police independence to the criminal investigation core are the dangers of the police making questionable policy decisions in the name of police expertise and independence.
 There is also the democratic importance of promoting informed and meaningful debate about how the police interact with their fellow citizens.
-Protesters might only become more alienated from electoral politics if they are told that elected Ministers have no responsibility for the way they have been treated by the police.
-The case for transparent and accountable democratic control and responsibility over policing may be particularly strong in the case of police relations with Aboriginal people.
+The case for transparent and accountable democratic control and responsibility over policing may be particularly strong in the case of police relations with Aboriginal people because they involve broader question of whether the government respects Aboriginal rights.
+Indeed, even the democratic and governmental models of policing outlined here may have to be modified to accommodate the unique circumstances of Aboriginal people.
 The case for democratic policing is also strengthened should legal methods of holding the police accountable for the way they police demonstrations prove to be inadequate.
 Police complaints, Charter and civil litigation and criminal prosecutions are blunt and after the fact methods to control police conduct.
 We should be cautious about giving up on democratic control of the police and the traditions of responsible government.

-If the democratic policing model is to be viable, however, steps should be taken to ensure that political intervention in policing is less murky and more transparent so that the responsible Minister can be held accountable for guidance given to the police.
+If the democratic policing model is to be viable, however, steps should be taken to ensure that political intervention in policing is more transparent so that the responsible Minister can be held accountable for any guidance given to the police.
 Legislative reform to recognize police independence with respect to criminal investigations and providing for written and public guidelines and directives for other policy matters might strike an appropriate balance between the goals of police independence and the ultimate accountability of both the police and the responsible Minister to both the people and the law.
 Such a process could make clear for the public, the police and the courts, the exact influence elected politicians have had on policing decisions.
 Should such a process be dismissed as too onerous and too visible by the responsible officials or as inconsistent with the complexities of modern governance and policing, then much of the democratic justification for political involvement in policing would be taken away.
 If our elected representatives are to influence policing, they should be prepared to do so in an open and accountable manner.
 If transparently democratic policing (outside the core of independent police investigation) fails, then the alternatives are full police independence or governmental policing.
 In other words, we will have to decide whether to place our trust in the police or our trust in governments that may not be held accountable for their influence on the police.
 Such a choice would not be a happy one to have to make in a democracy.